wiseman-timelord/NConvert-Bash/README.md

 # NConvert-Bash
-Status: Alpha (working on: converting a windows frontend/installer for "NConvert", to being a linux version with instead "XnView MP", compatible with ubuntu 24.10)
+Status: Alpha (working on: converting a windows frontend/installer for "NConvert", to being a linux version, compatible with ubuntu 24.10)

 ### Description: